milkyway-labs/architecture/README.md

 1. Let’s assume that a user initiates a request to liquid stake their `osmosTIA` into the CW staking contract on Osmosis.

-2. The contract calculates how much `stTIA` to provide based on the exchange rate of `TIA`.
-Then it mints `stTIA` using the `tokenfactory` module of Osmosis and gives the user `stTIA` (staked TIA) as a tokenized representation of the staked TIA coin.
+2. The contract calculates how much `milkTIA` to provide based on the exchange rate of `TIA`.
+Then it mints `milkTIA` using the `tokenfactory` module of Osmosis and gives the user `milkTIA` (staked TIA) as a tokenized representation of the staked TIA coin.

 3. The contract constructs an IBC transfer transaction to the staker multisig account on Celestia and broadcast it.